sodabubblewine/sodabubblewine.github.io/README.md

 3. The *predication* '{x:x loves Dick}Tom' *concretes* to 'Tom loves Dick'.
 4. **predicational completeness** *whatever can be said of a thing can be said by predicating a predicate of it*

+## HOW TO COOK IT

+Use a thermometer.

 ## HOW TO FIND A GOOD PSYCHOLOGIST